-The CWGC – Son of Mrs. Elizabeth Davies (formerly Roberts), of Nurses Home, Brymbo, Wrexham, Denbighshire, and the late Edward Roberts.
+The Commonwealth War Grave certificate for Albert Roberts tells us that he was the Son of Mrs. Elizabeth Davies (formerly Roberts), of Nurses Home, Brymbo, Wrexham, Denbighshire, and the late Edward Roberts.

-Albert Roberts in the England & Wales, National Probate Calendar (Index of Wills and Administrations), 1858-1966, 1973-1995 tell us that his Uncle William must still have been living at the White Horse Hotel in 1918 – ROBERTS, Albert of White Horse Hotel, Overton, Flintshire a Private No. 54649 13th Battalion Royal Welsh Fusiliers died 22nd April 1918 in France on Active Military Service.
-Probate St. Asaph 30th August to William ROBERTS Hotel Keeper.
+Albert Roberts left a will which is listed in the England & Wales, National Probate Calendar (Index of Wills and Administrations), 1858-1966, 1973-1995.
+Albert Roberts of The White Horse Hotel, Overton, Flintshire – Private No. 54649 13th Battalion of the Royal Welsh Fusiliers, died 22nd April 1918 in France on Active Military Service.
+Probate St. Asaph 30th August to William Roberts Hotel Keeper.
 Effects £44 0s 6d.

 According to the census returns Albert was born in 1878.
 This would make him aged 40 when he died.
 The Commonwealth War Commission have his age as 24.
 Is this their error or ours?
 Can anyone help please?

 Many thanks to Jill of the ‘Overton Oracle’ for help with this soldier’s story.